shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 sgtk.util.filesystem.touch_file(publish_path)
 ```

-Next step is to dynamically work out the next version number rather than hard coding it.
+The next step is to dynamically work out the next version number rather than hard coding it.

 ## Part 6 - Finding existing files and getting the latest version number